madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/pipelines/twitter_supervised.md

 There was another tool called [Fairing](https://github.com/kubeflow/fairing) that looks promising to productionize the Jupyter Notebook files by making them run on Kubeflow as pipelines made up of individual components that can scale as needed

+I prefer less tools in my ecosystem for complexity reasons so deferred the [Fairing](https://github.com/kubeflow/fairing) approach and explored on rewriting the Jupyter Notebook into modularized components

 ## Prerequisites

 The prerequisites are still the same, we need the [kfp](https://pypi.org/project/kfp/) module to be present for compiling the python source into .yaml file for uploading to the Kubeflow cluster